Sicilian desserts are made for special occasions or to celebrate a religious feast. All pastries, cakes and

 it is a special time when weddings are celebrated.
 Cannoli and cassate are the desserts consumed for those

-second Sunday of May and into Father’s Day, celebrated on the third Sunday of June and it coincides with the feast
+Day the second Sunday of May and into Father’s Day, celebrated on the third Sunday of June and it coincides with

-of the sun god.
-For those holidays rudimental cakes were offered: dough baked with fresh fruit on top and covered
+the feast of the sun god.
+For those holidays rudimental cakes were offered: dough baked with fresh fruit on top and

-mostarda, a super concentrated marmalade made with grape juice, almond flour and fragrant with the zest of citrus
+The mostarda, a super concentrated marmalade made with grape juice, almond flour and fragrant with the zest of

-fruits, is prepared.
+citrus fruits, is prepared.
 This delicacy is kept to be offered to friends and neighbors on special occasions.
-This is an
+This

 In October, Ceres was celebrated by the Romans and in Sicily grain and ricotta cakes were offered to the goddess of